prelert/engine-java/README.md

 Building
 ---------
-Prelert uses the Maven build system
+Prelert uses the Maven build system.

-To compile the code
+To compile the code:

     mvn compile

-Clean
+Clean:

     mvn clean

-Create the Java docs
+Create the Java docs:

     mvn javadoc:javadoc

-Or do it all
+Or do it all:

     mvn package